grahamcarman/docs/learn/use-case-setup-teardown-data-quality.md

 )
 ```

-In our demo pipeline the backup table will be dropped after the swap and dropping of the temporary table is successful, in a production pipeline you might consider delaying dropping the backup table for longer, to allow for a rollback in case the new table contains errors that were not anticipated by the existing data quality checks.
+In our demo pipeline, the backup table will be dropped after the swap and dropping of the temporary table is successful.
+In a production pipeline, you might consider delaying dropping the backup table for longer to allow for a rollback in case the new table contains errors that were not anticipated by the existing data quality checks.
 The creation and dropping of the backup table is defined as a second setup/ teardown workflow without the only task in its scope being `drop_tmp`.

 ```python